Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: Results Part II: destructive rates including stars from disrupted binaries

+Our results suggest that collisions become dominant in the total collision rate already around $\eta_b\approx 10^{-6}\invyr$.
+We emphasize that for $\eta_b\approx 10^{-5}\invyr$ collisions at and below $R\sim 100\;$au make up more than $60\%$ of the total collisions.
+This radius roughly corresponds to total kinetic energies of $10^{51}\;$ erg, comparable to supernovae in terms of the driving energy source.
+Our result concurs with the analytic estimate by \cite{BalbergSariLoeb2013}, and implies that for steady-state binary disruption rates of order $10^{-5}\invyr$, a Milky Way-like galaxy should exhibit "collisional supernovae" with similar rates as TDES.

-Applying the parameter survey ($f_R=2$ or $a_{max}=0.1\;$AU) does indicate an important sensitivity in terms of the distribution of distances from the SMBH where destructive collisions occur.
-Figure \ref{fig:Colgrid_binfR2amx01AU} also shows the relative fraction of collisions which occur at different distances from the SMBH for simulations with the two variations, in both cases adjusted to yield a steady state injection rate is $\eta_B=10^{-5}\invyr$.
+Applying the parameter survey ($f_R=2$ or $a_{max}=0.1\;$au) does indicate an important sensitivity in terms of the distribution of distances from the SMBH where DCs occur.
+Figure \ref{fig:Colgrid_binfR2amx01AU} shows the relative fraction of collisions which occur at different distances from the SMBH for simulations with the two variations, in both cases adjusted to yield a steady-state injection rate of $\eta_B=10^{-5}\invyr$.

-While the change to $f_R=2$ only slightly modifies the distribution of distances (again, it simply rescales the local densities), setting $a_{max}=0.1\;$AU funnels the supply of injected stars to smaller distances from the SMBH, thus enhancing the destructive collision rate at such radii.
+While the change to $f_R=2$ only slightly modifies the distribution of distances (again, it simply rescales the local densities), setting $a_{max}=0.1\;$au funnels the supply of injected stars to smaller distances from the SMBH, thus enhancing the DC rate at such radii.
 This implies that while the total DC rate is determined by $\eta_b$, the energy distribution function associated with collisions becomes highly localized.
-In particular, about one half of the collisions correspond to energies of order $10^{52}\;$ergs.
+In particular, about one half of the collisions correspond to energies of order $10^{52}\;$erg.
 This result, if realistic, has significant implications concerning the prospects of observing the early optical flare that will follow a collision.
 Some caution is called for with regards to this conclusion, since if only the tightest binaries are candidates for generating injected stars, their fraction among the overall population in the cusp may be small, resulting in lower injection rates.

 The role of the maximum binary separation distance is also reflected in the lifetime of injected stars.
-The distribution function of lifetimes for the two cases ($f_R=1,a_{max}=1.0\;$AU) and ($f_R=1,a_{max}=0.1\;$AU) over the second half of the simulation is shown in figure \ref{fig:lifetime_binCOLandTITE}.
-Since more than $90\%$ of the injected stars are destroyed by collisions in both cases, we only show the total distribution function (as opposed to the breakdown of destruction channels shown in figure \ref{fig:lifetime_binNOCOL}).
+The distribution function of lifetimes for the two cases ($f_R=1,a_{max}=1.0\;$au) and ($f_R=1,a_{max}=0.1\;$au) over the second half of the simulation is shown in Figure \ref{fig:lifetime_binCOLandTITE}.
+Since more than $90\%$ of the injected stars are destroyed by collisions in both cases, we only show the total distribution function (as opposed to the breakdown of destruction channels shown in Figure \ref{fig:lifetime_binNOCOL}).